Information asymmetry: Screening

 An example of adverse selection and information asymmetry causing market failure is the market for health insurance.
 Policies usually group subscribers together, where people can leave, but no one can join after it is set.
-As health conditions are realized over time, information involving the health costs will arise, and low-risk policy holders will realize the mismatch in the premiums and health conditions.
+As health conditions are realized over time, information involving health costs will arise, and low-risk policyholders will realize the mismatch in the premiums and health conditions.
 Due to this, healthy policyholders are incentivized to leave and reapply to get a cheaper policy that matches their expected health costs, which causes the premiums to increase.
-As high-risk policy holders are more dependent on insurance, they are stuck with the higher premium costs as the group size reduces which causes premiums to increase even further.
+As high-risk policyholders are more dependent on insurance, they are stuck with higher premium costs as the group size reduces, which causes premiums to increase even further.
 This cycle repeats until the high-risk policy holders also find similar health policies with cheaper premiums, in which the initial group disappears.
 This concept is known as the death spiral and has been researched as early as 1988.

 Akerlof also suggests different methods with which information asymmetry can be reduced.
-One of those instruments that can be used to reduce the information asymmetry between market participants is intermediary market institutions called counteracting institutions, for instance, a guarantees for goods.
+One of those instruments that can be used to reduce the information asymmetry between market participants is intermediary market institutions called counteracting institutions, for instance, guarantees for goods.
 By providing a guarantee, the buyer in the transaction can use extra time to obtain the same amount of information about the good as the seller before the buyer takes on the complete risk of the good being a "lemon".
-Other market mechanisms that help reduce the imbalance in information include brand-names, chains and franchising that guarantee the buyer a threshold quality level.
-These mechanisms also let owners of high quality products get the full value of the goods.
+Other market mechanisms that help reduce the imbalance in information include brand names, chains and franchising that guarantee the buyer a threshold quality level.
+These mechanisms also let owners of high-quality products get the full value of the goods.
 These counteracting institutions then keep the market size from reducing to zero.

 Warranty

-Warranties are utilised as a method of verifying the credibility of a product, and are a guarantee issued by the seller promising to replace or repair the good should the quality not be sufficient.
+Warranties are utilised as a method of verifying the credibility of a product and are a guarantee issued by the seller promising to replace or repair the good should the quality not be sufficient.
 Product warranties are often requested from buying parties or financial lenders and have been used as a form of mediation dating back to the Babylonian era.
 Warranties can come in the form of insurance and can also come at the expense of the buyer.
 The implementation of "lemon laws" has eradicated the effect of information asymmetry upon customers who have received a faulty item.
 Essentially, this involves the customers returning a defective product regardless of circumstances within a certain time period.